knitkode/customize-plus/readme.txt

 * [Development](https://github.com/knitkode/customize-plus/tree/develop) and [issues](https://github.com/knitkode/customize-plus/issues) on [github](https://github.com/knitkode/customize-plus)

 = What does this plugin do? =
-Improve the WordPress Customizer experience both for theme developers and their users.
+Improve the WordPress Customize experience both for theme developers and their users.
 Note that themes' end users will not have any benefit without a theme that actively implements Customize Plus.

 = Who is this Plugin ideal for? =
 Anyone interested in using the WordPress Customize interface.
-Especially theme developers who want to build rich Customizer experiences for their users.
+Especially theme developers who want to build rich Customize experiences for their users.

 = Features =
 * Controls can be reset individually
+* State of the art automatic sanitization and validation (both server and frontend side)
 * Controls are lightweight and fast to load
-* WordPress like UI
+* UI seamlessy fits into WordPress
 * Markdown supported in control's titles and descriptions
 * Custom controls implemented
-  1. **text / email / url**
+  1. **text / email / url / tel / password**
   2. **textarea** / **wp_editor**
   3. **number**
   4. **toggle** / **switch** / **checkbox**
   5. **radio** / **radio image** / **buttonset**
-  6. **multicheck**
+  6. **multicheck** / **sortable multicheck**
   7. **slider**
   8. **color** / **alpha** / **palette** / **transparent**
   9. **font family** / **font weight**
   10. **select** / **dropdown** / **multiselect** / **sortable multiselect**
   11. **sortable**
   12. **tags / sortable tags**
-  13. **icons**
+  13. **icons** / **dashicons**
-  14. **content** / **markdown**
+  14. **content** / **markdown** / **alert**
   15. **WordPress native controls***
   16. **dynamic color** *(Premium)*
   17. **dynamic size** *(Premium)*